Zim9791/haqq_54211-3-autodelegation/README.md

 The bot will print out the information to both the terminal and send telegram for notifications, if available.
 The information provided includes the transaction hashes and the delegation amount.

+The amount to hold in reserve and refrain from delegation can be specified by the `reserve` token in the configuration file.
+The default amount is 0.1 if not specified.

-When executing the script, if the password is not in the `IDEP_PASSWORD` environmental variable, it will check the config.ini file for the password variable.
+When executing the script, if the password is not in the `IDEP_PASSWORD` environmental variable, it will check the config.ini file for the `password` variable.
 If the password is not found in either the environment or in the config.ini, a prompt will request a password for the wallet.
 The password is necessary for the delegation and reward transactions.

 The config.ini can be used for loading in the variables or the user's environmental variables may be utilized.